cwcyau/academic-kickstart-2/content/authors/feng/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
+- Alumni
 ---

-Yun Feng is a final year Oxford Nuffield Department of Medicine-Cancer Research UK Prize Scholarship student working on cancer genomics modelling.
-He is jointly supervised by Dr David Church.
+Yun Feng completed his DPhil as an Oxford Nuffield Department of Medicine-Cancer Research UK Prize Scholarship student working on cancer genomics modelling.
+He was jointly supervised by Dr David Church.
+He is now part of the [Machine Learning Centre of Excellence](https://www.jpmorgan.com/technology/applied-ai-and-ml)) team at JP Morgan & Chase.